juanchosaravia/autodsl/README.md

 AutoDsl will be generating a builder class and extension function for the annotated class providing this super expressive DSL.

-For required parameters like `name` the DSL will throw an exception on runtime indicating exactly which field is missed.
+For required parameters like `name` the DSL will throw an exception at runtime indicating exactly which field is missed.
 To make it optional just set the property as nullable with the question mark like `friends`.
 The value will be null in